zephyrproject-rtos/zephyr/doc/application/apps_microkernel.rst

 application as long as the path is referenced in the application's Makefile.

-The application's root folder must contain a Makefile that links the application to the kernel, see :ref:`root_makefile` for details.
-Each folder in your source tree needs to have a Makefile that links the folder's contents with the rest of your source tree, see :ref:`source_makefile` for details.
+The application's root folder must contain a Makefile that links the application to the kernel; see :ref:`root_makefile` for details.
+Each folder in your source tree must have a Makefile that links the folder's contents with the rest of your source tree; see :ref:`source_makefile` for details.

 Finally, remember that your application will be compiled into the